Filozoff/BlogArticles/Article002/article002.md

 You can save that configuration (it is not saved by default) for later use.
 To start a screen scanning process, click the "Start Session" button (2).
 ![Appium Inspector setup](Resources/appium_inspector_setup.png)

-To know more about available options (like running on a physical device), please visit the [Appium's guide](https://appium.io/docs/en/2.0/guides/caps/).
+To learn more about available options (like running on a physical device), please visit [Appium's guide](https://appium.io/docs/en/2.0/guides/caps/).

 Click on the element which you would like to inspect (an overlay will assist with choosing the right one).
-Below is the example of Health.app (with the same screen and identifier used in the previous example above):
+Below is an example of Health.app (with the same screen and identifier used in the previous example above):

 ![Health.app accessibility identifier preview](Resources/appium_inspector_identifier.png)